 Permits for operation of the hydro power plants

 The production of electrical energy at Holmen's wholly and partly owned hydro power stations requires a permit for water operations (rules under the Environmental Code), which includes environmental conditions.
-A review may be requested under the terms of the Environmental Code.
 Permits are held for all the power stations.
+Based in part on the Swedish energy agreement, the new legislation that is expected to enter into force in 2018 will apply modern environmental conditions to hydro power.

-Production at wholly or partly owned hydro power plants in 2015 totalled 1 302 GWh (2014: 1 480 GWh).
+Production at wholly or partly owned hydro power plants in 2017 totalled 1 048 GWh (2016: 958 GWh) which was lower than normal due to dry weather and low precipitation (production in a normal year approx. 1 110 GWh).
 Hydro power is a renewable, natural and sustainable energy form and consequently meets strict environmental requirements.
-Hydro power stations do not have any direct impact on the environment in normal operation.
 The Holmen Environmental and Energy Policy is applied in the company's wholly owned hydro power plants.

 Disruptions to production

 The new legislation introduced in 2014 has been implemented via internal controls and reporting to the relevant County Administrative Boards.
 Holmen Energi has begun reporting in line with the risk classifications that the County Administrative Boards have to decide on under the new legislation.
-Operation and maintenance projects implemented during the year and any incidents are to be reported to the County Administrative Boards in early 2016.
+Operation and maintenance projects implemented during the year and any incidents are to be reported to the County Administrative Boards in early 2018.
+In 2017, Holmen Energi conducted checks and inspections in line with the energy industry guidelines for dam safety (RIDAS).
+The company has insurance cover for any damage to third parties downstream of dams in a joint dam liability insurance policy for the whole of Sweden.
+Holmen Energi has also begun reporting in line with the risk classifications the County Administrative Boards have to decide on under the new legislation.

 The partly owned hydro power plants apply the environmental policy of the principal shareholder.
 Holmen Energi operates joint Water Regulation Associations with other stakeholders to deal with such matters as dam safety, water regulation and fisheries issues.